Hilario Davide Jr.: United Nations

 Davide served as ambassador and permanent representative of the Permanent Mission of the Philippines to the United Nations in New York City.
 He assumed this post in February 2007.
 Shortly after his assumption, he was elected vice chairman of the Economic and Social Council (ECOSOC), one of the main organs of the United Nations.
 He resigned his post on April 1, 2010.

-Truth Commission
+Aborted truth commission

 On June 30, 2010, President Noynoy Aquino announced that Davide will head a truth commission that will investigate important issues in the country.

-However in December 7, 2010, the Truth Commission was struck down in Biraogo v.
+However in December 7, 2010, the commission was struck down in Biraogo v.
 Philippine Truth Commission.
 The court stated that the president had the power to create the commission and that it would aid the ombudsman's power to investigate anomalies in the government.
-However, it violated the equal protection clause for allowing Davide to only lead in the investigation of the anomalies of the Macapagal Arroyo administration, which just recently ended at that time.
+However, it violated the equal protection clause for allowing Davide to only lead in the investigation of the anomalies of the Arroyo administration, which just recently ended at that time.